cilium/cilium/Documentation/operations/performance/tuning.rst

 Bypass iptables Connection Tracking
 ===================================

-Even when routing is performed by Cilium using eBPF host-routing, network packets still traverse the regular network stack in the network namespace of the container and iptables can again add significant cost.
-This traversal cost can be minimized by disabling the connection tracking requirement for packets forwarded by Cilium, thus bypassing the iptables connection tracker.
+For the case when eBPF Host-Routing cannot be used and thus network packets still need to traverse the regular network stack in the host namespace, iptables can add a significant cost.
+This traversal cost can be minimized by disabling the connection tracking requirement for all Pod traffic, thus bypassing the iptables connection tracker.

 **Requirements:**